 Last Updated on19 minutes to read

-Who doesn’t love a good lead generation tip?
+Who doesn’t love learning about the best ways to capture leads?
 We’ve been writing and researching lead generation tips a lot recently, so much so that we decided to get some outside input.
 A lead is different from a prospect and is simply someone who has an interest in your product.

 Because of this, we decided to survey others on what they have found to be the best way to capture leads.
 We know getting them is one battle, but capturing their information is another.
 We wanted to know what point or points others have found to be the best in capturing leads and converting them into sales.